eternal-flame-AD/pow-buster/README.md

 [60.0s] succeeded: 13544, failed: 0, 5s: 240.2rps, 5s_failed: 0.0rps
 ```

 All 32 cores of a AMD Ryzen 9 7950X are used for the end-to-end benchmark.
+It seems we are at the bottleneck of the server being able to record successful attempts, as further performance tuning only show improvement in offline benchmarks.

 #### wgpu Solution